 External sources of risk: AI cyber threats

 Finally, a firm’s approach to AI risk management must address the threat of AI misuse by external adversaries.
-AI is helping attackers to refine and advance existing tactics, techniques and procedures while also introducing fundamentally new classes of threat.
+AI enables attackers to refine and advance existing tactics, techniques and procedures while also introducing fundamentally new classes of threat.
 AI-powered attacks now include hyper-personalised phishing messages, deepfakes that bypass authentication systems, and direct attempts to manipulate AI models through data poisoning or prompt injection.
-These threats require new thinking to discover them and robust cybersecurity measures to counter them if firms are to keep AI augmented financial systems and customer data safe.
+These threats require new thinking to discover them and robust cybersecurity measures to counter them if firms are to keep AI-augmented financial systems and customer data safe.

 Conclusion